jdhalimi/aoc-2018/README.md

 Credits
 -------
-- @scienceetonnante for "Game Of Life"
+- [https://github.com/scienceetonnante|scienceetonnante] for "Game Of Life"